Dog-Friendly Parks in Northwest Austin

 Parking: street parking only

-Watch Out for: the sun and poor visibility.
+Watch out for: the sun and poor visibility.
 There’s a field near the street with minimal shade, and once you get on the crushed granite path, it’s difficult to see what’s coming or move away.
 This is probably the smallest park on the list.

-Maximum Leash Length: 6 feet
+Maximum leash length: 6 feet

 Leighann Hurley, CPDT-KA